 This page contains key management and financial information and has been designed to comply with the requirements of Rule 26 of the AIM Rules on company information disclosure.

-This website is owned by Symphony Environmental Technologies Plc and hosted by Big Fish Internet Ltd t/a bfinternet.
-The page was last updated on 13th July 2017
+This website is owned by Symphony Environmental Technologies Plc.
+The page was last updated on 8th November 2017.

 The Company values its dialogue with both institutional and private investors, and presentations and meetings are held throughout the year.